inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 Hence, JOSM has a Presets menu which makes it much easier to apply the correct tags to an object.
-With the Presets menu, we can easily find the entry for school, enter information into a form, and not have to worry about whether the correct tag is **amenity=school** or **education=school** or something else entirely.
+With the Presets menu, we can easily find the entry for school, enter information into a form and not have to worry about whether the correct tag is **amenity=school** or **education=school** or something else entirely.